AKR1C2

-Aldo-keto reductase family 1 member C2, also known as bile acid binding protein, 3α-hydroxysteroid dehydrogenase type 3 (3α-HSD3), and dihydrodiol dehydrogenase type 2, is an enzyme that in humans is encoded by the AKR1C2 gene.
+Aldo-keto reductase family 1 member C2, is an enzyme that in humans is encoded by the AKR1C2 gene.
+This enzyme can catalyze many different kinds of reactions, but it is particularly important in the androgen backdoor pathway which is necessary for male sex determination.
+In fact, certain mutations in AKR1C2 are the cause of 46,XY Sex Reversal 8, a difference of sexual development (DSD) where a person with XY sex chromosomes is born with more typically female characteristics.
+This enzyme has also been known as bile acid binding protein, 3α-hydroxysteroid dehydrogenase type 3 (3α-HSD3), and dihydrodiol dehydrogenase type 2.

 Superfamily of enzymes

 This gene encodes a member of the aldo/keto reductase superfamily, which consists of more than 40 known enzymes and proteins.
 These enzymes catalyze the conversion of aldehydes and ketones to their corresponding alcohols using NADH and/or NADPH as cofactors.
 The enzymes display overlapping but distinct substrate specificity.
 This particular enzyme, AKR1C2, binds bile acid with high affinity, and shows minimal 3α-hydroxysteroid dehydrogenase activity.
 The AKR1C2 gene shares high sequence identity with three other gene members and is clustered with those three genes at chromosome 10p15-p14.
 Three transcript variants encoding two different isoforms have been found for this gene.
 The AKR1C2 enzyme catalyzes reactions at specific positions on the steroid nucleus.
 Specifically, AKR enzymes, including AKR1C2, act as 3α/β-HSDs, 17β-HSDs, and 20α-HSDs, catalyzing NAD(P)(H)-dependent oxidoreduction of substituents at the C3, C17, and C20 positions of the steroid nucleus.